Atechy/meets-nft/README.md

 ### Pricing

-prices are fixed to 0.34 eth for public and 0.2eh for whitelisted wallets.
+prices are fixed to 0.16 eth for public and 0.11 eth for whitelisted wallets.

+whitelist and public sales are two separate events.

 ### Tiers